hhkaos/hhkaos.github.io/docs/about-me/public-speaking.md

 # Public speaking

+I started doing public speaking more than ten years ago, originally all my talks were all motivated by my genuine interest in technology, and of course, all of them were [ad honorem](https://en.wikipedia.org/wiki/Ad_honorem).

+But I was once told: "*if you find a company that pays you for what you would do for free, you won't have to work anymore*.

+In 2014 I joined Esri, among other things, to share knowledge with developers for free (+ build a community of developers).
+Since then, although I have continued giving talks in my spare time, a large part of them have been paid by the company.

 <!-- <iframe src="http://cdn.knightlab.com/libs/timeline/latest/embed/index.html?source=0Ajgk_dG_CbQBdE50czVrbVVnSmJkXzgwQkh3ekJrTUE&font=Bevan-PotanoSans&maptype=toner&lang=en&height=650" width="100%" height="500px"> </iframe> -->

-The following are some of the events in which I have had the opportunity to participate as a speaker either as a hobby or for work.

-> **Disclaimer**: Originally all my talks were all motivated by my genuine interest in technology and of course none of them did I charge anything.
-But I was once told: "*if you find a company that pays you for what you would do for free, you won't have to work anymore*.
-In fact, in 2014 I joined Esri Spain, among other things, to share free knowledge with developers for free (and build a community of developers).
-Since then, although I have continued to prepare and give talks in my free time, a large part have been paid by the company.

-### Meetups and other events
+### Meetups & small events

 I am going to start with my first public talks, outside of classroom presentations, which were in small in-person meetups.
 Since I have been speaking in public for more than twenty years, I have tried not to include more than two or three per year: